-Re: SCR 3 and SJR 12 and Rep. Mitch Greenlick - Support
+Re: SJR 12 and Rep. Mitch Greenlick - Support

-The League of Women Voters of Oregon supports SCR 3 and SJR 12 as these Oregon health care reforms fit well into the long history of reforms advocated by the League at national and state levels.
-We have included a brief summary of that history below.
+The League of Women Voters of Oregon supports SJR 12 as the health care reforms for Oregon it provides fit well into the long history of reforms advocated by the League at both the national and state levels.
+We have included a brief summary of that history below this testimony.

-LWVOR has been monitoring Legislative Health Care Committees and the Universal Health Care Task Force (UHCTF) and for years and following Representative Mitch Greenlick and his many contributions to Oregon health care reforms.
+LWVOR has been monitoring Legislative Health Care Committees and the Universal Health Care Task Force (UHCTF) for years and has followed the many contributions to Oregon health care reforms both have made.

-LWVOR supports the components of these bills and adds these comments:
+LWVOR supports the components of SJR 12 and adds these comments:

-- SCR 3 is a fitting tribute to an exceptional legislator who has made numerous significant contributions to Oregon's health care reforms, and thus, improved the lives of countless Oregon families. - SJR12, the HOPE Amendment, is simply an aspirational bill (language attached) that asks two basic questions: Is health care a right or a privilege?
-Is Oregon committed to ensuring that every individual has access to some form of health insurance as it is afforded in every other modern country?
-Thirty-nine other states have expanded Medicaid coverage as has Oregon to cover more people.
-The Biden Administration has signaled that additional state flexibility is being considered. - 2021, the second year of COVID-19, will be pivotal for national and state health care reforms.
-There are efficiencies that can be made to lower costs of drugs and major health system reforms that can benefit hard-pressed consumer patients.
-It's time to continue to do our part in this effort by involving voters in the process. - We also support the numerous opportunities for citizen input to the processes of this bill.
+- SJR12, the HOPE Amendment, is simply an aspirational bill (new language added to this year's version below\) that asks two basic questions: Is health care a right or is it a privilege?
+Is Oregon committed to ensuring that every individual has access to some form of health insurance as it is afforded in every other modern country? - 2021, the second year of COVID-19, will be pivotal for national and state health care reforms.
+There are efficiencies that can be made to lower costs of drugs and accomplish major health system reforms that can benefit hard-pressed consumer patients. - We also support the numerous opportunities for citizen input to the processes of this bill. - The time to act is now.
+Oregon is one of forty states that have expanded Medicaid coverage in order to cover more people.
+The Biden Administration has signaled that additional state flexibility is being considered to extend that progress even further.
+Passage of SJR 12 will allow us to move ahead in bringing this important referral to the voters of Oregon.

-Thank you for the opportunity to discuss this legislation and provide support for SCR 3 BS SJR 12.
+Thank you for the opportunity to discuss this legislation and we urge your support for SJR 12.